BillE/BannerPackage/README.md

 `php vendor/bin/phpunit tests/BannerTest.php`

+Current testing is "block box" only, accessing the coe through class constructors and public methods.
+This should be expanded to test all methods for more complete code coverage.

 ## Considerations
 ### Weight
 Each banner has a weight value, indicating the relative frequency with which it will be returned.